avishaiwa/SPARCWave/README.md

 print adjusted_rand_score(labels,lgroup)
 ```

 In the above, we assume a pre-defined tuning parameter `s`.
-To select it automatically, use a permutation-based method which is can be parallelized:
+To select it automatically, use a permutation-based method which can be parallelized with the `joblib` library:
 ```python
 """
 machine_cores_to_use: How many cores to use in parallel